EvgenyOrekhov/eslint-config-hardcore/README.md

 ```

 Example `.eslintrc.json` for a **TypeScript Vue 3** project (depending on
-project configuration, you might want to change `tsconfig.json` to
+project configuration, you might want to change `"project": true` to
-`tsconfig.app.json`):
+`"project": "tsconfig.app.json"`):

 ```json
 {